Sexually Transmitted Infections (STI)

 Syphilis is currently on the rise in the U.S., and the American Indian and Alaska Native populations are disproportionately affected compared to other races and ethnicities.
 IHS is adopting a "syndemic approach" to combat rising cases of HIV, Hepatitis C, and STIs.
 This means we are no longer viewing these infections in silos but rather providing comprehensive care to our patients with all of these in mind.

-- CDC releases clinical guidelines on the use of doxycycline postexposure prophylaxis for bacterial sexually transmitted infection prevention, June 2024
+- CDC also released clinical recommendations regarding the use of doxycycline postexposure prophylaxis for bacterial sexually transmitted infection prevention, June 2024

-- The IHS National Pharmacy amd Therapeutics Committee (NPTC) shares a medication update regarding the recent issuance of the CDC Clinical Guidelines on the Use of Doxycycline Postexposure Prophylaxis for Bacterial Sexually Transmitted Infection Prevention.
+- The IHS National Pharmacy and Therapeutics Committee (NPTC) is sharing a medication update regarding the recent issuance of the CDC Clinical Guidelines on the Use of Doxycycline Postexposure Prophylaxis for Bacterial Sexually Transmitted Infection Prevention, June 2024.

-- Indian Health Service Chief Medical Officer Syphilis Epidemic Letter.
+- Indian Health Service Chief Medical Officer's Syphilis Epidemic Letter [PDF - 171 KB], February 2024.